 2022 Autumn Nations Series

-The series, which sees the New Zealand All Blacks return to Scotland for the first time in five years, and Argentina and Fiji for the first time since 2018, kicks off against Australia, currently ranked one place above Scotland in the world rankings.
+The New Zealand All Blacks return to Scotland for the first time in five years for his year's Autumn Nations Series, along with Argentina and Fiji for the first time since 2018.
+The series kicks off at the end of October against Australia, currently ranked one place above Scotland in the world rankings.

 2022 Autumn Nations Series at BT Murrayfield